mattswatson/ExplAttack/README.md

 Supporting repository for the paper M. Watson, B. Awwad Shiekh Hasan, N. Al Moubayed "Membership Inference Attacks and Defences Using Deep Learning Model Explanations", Under Review, 2023.

 Code to reproduce all experiments included in the paper are included.
-Note that all model training and SHAP/IG calculation code has CLI options for setting the random seed used.
-To accurately reproduce our experiments, one must set the random seed to those reported in the paper.
+Note that all model training and SHAP calculation code has CLI options for setting the random seed used.
+To accurately reproduce our experiments, one must set the random seed to those reported in the paper. `requirements.txt` include all Python dependencies required.

 All models are saved as state dicts.
 All runnable scripts accept a number of CLI arguments which are explained through comments and the use of `python script_name.py -h`.
 All code is in the `src/` directory.